 Cutting it short

-Long runs are great for aerobic development, endurance, resiliance and a range of other reasons, but you don't need to do one every single week.
-In fact, you may find that by cutting a few miles off every other week you'll be able to go a little buit further on the other weeks.
+Long runs are great for aerobic development, endurance, resilience and a host of other reasons, but you don't need to do one every single week.
+In fact, you may find that by cutting a few miles off every other week you'll be able to go a little bit further on the other weeks.

 Missing the club